 Tulip season in Holland is spring and in particular the months of April and May.
 The exact dates of tulip season change each year and depend on weather patterns and temperature.
 However, if you travel between the first week in April and the first one in May you should be able to get your tulip fix.

-While exact dates are impossible to predict with much notice, you can keep an eye on the bulbs progress on a few websites: a good one is the official website of Keukenhof, which only opens when the flowers are in bloom and is therefore a good indication on when you can expect the flowers to be at their best.
+While exact dates are impossible to predict with much notice,you can keep an eye on the bulbs progress on a few websites.
+A good one is this one for Keukenhof tickets, available only for when the flowers are in bloom and is therefore a good indication on when you can expect the flowers to be at their best.

 As well as tulips, flowers season in Holland sees the blossoming of other beautiful varieties of blooms.